-Recent American University School of Communication (AU SOC) graduate Camila DeChalus has completed an impressive multimedia package developed through original reporting and investigative work in Columbia, with Professor Bill Gentile by her side.
-“Coffee, Catholics and Climate Change,” the resulting work of DeChalus’ Pulitzer Center fellowship is an investigation on how rural Columbian coffee farmers are impacted by climate change.
+Recent American University School of Communication (AU SOC) graduate Camila DeChalus has completed an impressive multimedia package developed through original reporting and investigative work in Colombia, with Professor Bill Gentile by her side.
+“Coffee, Catholics and Climate Change,” the resulting work of DeChalus’ Pulitzer Center fellowship is an investigation on how rural Colombian coffee farmers are impacted by climate change.

 DeChalus reports that 40,000 families, around 240,000 people, rely on coffee production to subsist in Narino province, but with climate change, the land they currently use for coffee production is becoming unsuitable for the crop.
 Catholic Relief Services is working with 1,600 families in Narino and DeChalus’ investigative work shows how these families are experimenting with new techniques to sustain the coffee crop in spite of changes in climate and are learning to diversify their crops.